Irish Flute Player & Singer | Composer | Teacher | Podcaster

 Stretching a bit from pure traditional music, Shannon also composes for winds, strings, and piano, bringing Irish music to players outside the tradition.
 Her chamber trad pieces for flute and piano/strings include gestures an Irish musician might actually use, but that also play to the existing strengths and expressive artistry of classical players.
 It’s a chance for classical players to enjoy traditional music, even if they are not able to spend 10 years in the field learning tunes on a 19th century wood flute.

 Heaton received a 2016 Artist Fellowship from the Massachusetts Cultural Council; Live Ireland named her Female Artist of the Year in 2011 and 2010; and Irish American News named her 2009 Female Musician of the Year.

 With her combination of vocal grace, instrumental prowess, and warm stagecraft, Shannon brings passion and presence to her onstage projects:Media Photos and Bios available here

 MATT & SHANNON HEATON

-Updated and traditional Irish duo Matt & Shannon Heaton mix flute, accordion, guitar, and bouzouki instrumental work with sweet husband-and-wife harmony singing.
+Updated and traditional Irish duo Matt & Shannon Heaton mix flute, accordion, guitar, and bouzouki with sweet husband-and-wife harmony singing.
 Drawing deeply from the Irish tradition and the music they absorbed during their winters in Clare and Galway, the Heatons play masterfully-crafted, well-informed traditional music.
 They also weave in Thai music Shannon learned as a kid.
 With innovative repertoire and engaging stage presence, Matt & Shannon Heaton offer shows that satisfy traditional music aficionados and general music fans alike.
 Learn more at the Duo Site

 IRISH MUSIC STORIES LIVE (one-woman multi-media show)